Folkor1/CI_PP5_GoldenCoin/README.md

 ### Coins

-- Coins page contain all coins that are available in the store.
+- Coins page contains all coins that are available in the store.
 - Coins page is accessible from the navbar and home page.
 - The following coin categories are available:
     - Gold